Technology-for-the-Poorest-Billion/2024-IMMI/proposal/proposal.md

 # Assessment of the quality of the proposal

 Evaluate its value in the context of the project.
-What will it solve, is it safe, etc. Check Lara’s slides for what to cover.
+What will it solve, is it safe, etc?
+Check Lara’s slides for what to cover.